gu-fan/riv.vim/README.rst

 * Options:

-  + If you have installed Pygments_ , code will be highlighted in html , as the syntax highlight stylesheet have been embedded in it by Riv.
+  + If you have installed Pygments_ , code will be highlighted in html , as the syntax highlight style sheet have been embedded in it by Riv.

-    You can change the stylesheet with '_`g:riv_html_code_hl_style`'
+    You can change the style sheet with '_`g:riv_html_code_hl_style`'

     - When set to 'default', 'emacs', or 'friendly' it will use pygments_'s relevant built-in style.
-    - You can also use your own stylesheet.
+    - You can also use your own style sheet.
       The full path should be provided.
     - default is 'default'

     - Syntax highlight for other formatting are not supported yet.

-  + Some misc changing have been done on the stylesheet for better view in html.
+  + Some misc changing have been done on the style sheet for better view in html.

     The ``literal`` and ``literal-block``'s background have been set to '#eeeeee'.